Zer0-One/libtmj/README.md

 Option              | Description
 ------------------- | -----------
 BUILD\_SHARED\_LIBS | Builds a shared library instead of a static library.
-LIBTMX\_HARDENED    | Enables hardening compilation and linking options.
+LIBTMJ\_HARDENED    | Enables hardening compilation and linking options.
-LIBTMX\_DOCS        | Also build documentation.
+LIBTMJ\_DOCS        | Also build documentation.
-LIBTMX\_TEST        | Build the test suite.
+LIBTMJ\_TEST        | Build the test suite.

 ## Testing

-To enable the test suite, invoke cmake with `cmake -DLIBTMX_TEST=True .`.
+To enable the test suite, invoke cmake with `cmake -DLIBTMJ_TEST=True .`.
 Then run the tests with `make test`.

 ## License